segmentio/segment-docs/src/connections/destinations/catalog/actions-podscribe/index.md

 ## Getting started

-1. From the Segment web app, click **Catalog**.
+1. From the Segment web app, navigate to **Connections > Catalog**.
-2. Search for "Podscribe" in the Catalog, select it, and choose which of your sources to connect the destination to.
+2. Search for "Podscribe", select it, and choose which of your sources to connect the destination to.

 Once you start sending data to the Podscribe's Destination it will take up to 20 minutes to appear in the Podscribe postbacks page.